Heemakshi-Sharma/network-traffic-analysis-hadoop/Hive/README.md

-# Hive
+# Apache Hive

+This folder contains the Hive implementation used in the Network Traffic Analysis project.

+## Contents

+- Hive Implementation
+- Database Creation
+- Table Creation
+- SQL Analysis Queries
+- Workflow Documentation

+## Purpose

-Hive was used for querying processed network traffic logs.
+Apache Hive provides a SQL-like interface for querying the processed network traffic dataset stored in Hadoop.

-The analysis included:

-- Attack Distribution
-- Protocol Usage
-- Service Analysis
-- Connection Flag Analysis
+The analytical queries help identify attack patterns, protocol usage, and other security-related insights from the processed data.